In this post, we’ll explain why the same Sip Sen Energy Lines often have different spellings or even completely different names.

 The same goes for the Thai Sen Sib Energy Lines (also addressed as Sen Sip, Sib Sen, or Sen Prathan Sib).
 Sen Ittha, for instance, can be found written as Itha, Itta, Ida, or Eeda, and Sen Kalathari as Kalatari, Kalatharee, or Galadhari.
 Just to give you the idea.

-Origins of Sen Sib Line Names
+Origin of Sen Sib Line Names

-The reasons to this are that knowledge of the Sen Sib comes from different Thai scriptural sources and in those sources the Sen Sib are (partly) addressed by different names (leaving Thai accents, dialects and regional differences out of the equation).
-The most important scriptural records are:
+The reasons to this are that knowledge of the Sen Sib comes from different Thai scriptural sources and in those sources the Sen Sib are (partly) addressed by different names (leaving Thai accents, dialects, and regional differences out of the equation).

-- The Tamla Loke Nitan Text (Tamra Rok Nithan Khamchan 11) from the reign of King Rama II (reign: 1809-1824 CE).
+- The Tamla Loke Nitan Text (Tamra Rok Nithan Khamchan 11 i.e. Textbook of Etiology) from the reign of King Rama II (reign: 1809-1824 CE).

-Sen Sib Synonyms
+Sib Sen Line Synonyms

 Now, let’s take a look at the Thai Sib Sen name variations we can encounter:

 Sen Kalathari is found as Kaniataree, Kanlataree, Kantaree, or Galadhari.

 Sen Nanthakrawat is also written as Nantagrawad, and carries other names like Kangku, Tawatharee, and Sukumang.

 Well, things can be quite confusing if you aren’t aware of these differences in spelling and naming.
 Moreover, depending on the Thai Medicine or Thai Massage school, you will generally learn one set of names (and spelling), which can complicate communications with Thai Healing Arts practitioners of other lineages.